wyuenho/emacs-corfu-pixel-perfect/README.md

 with the introduction of a `buffer-text-pixel-size` C function in Emacs 29, and a new `string-pixel-width` Elisp function that uses it.

-In addition, Emacs 29 now offers a function called `string-glyph-split` that will respect text properties, faces and composed characters such as emojis, so Elisp programmers can now truncate strings more accurately glyph by glyph should we choose to.
+In addition, Emacs now offers a function called `string-glyph-split` that will respect text properties, faces and composed characters such as emojis, so Elisp programmers can now truncate strings more accurately should we choose to.

 With these new capabilities, Elisp programs can finally measure glyph widths in pixels with acceptable performance in most circumstances.